odedshimon/BruteShark/README.md

     BruteSharkCli 1.0.0.0
     Copyright c  2018

       -d, --input-dir       The input directory containing the files to be processed.

       -i, --input           The files to be processed seperated by comma

       -m, --modules         The modules to be separterd by comma: Credentials, FileExtracting, NetworkMap

       -o, --output          Output direcorty for the results files.

       --help                Display this help screen.

+      -p, --promiscious     Configures whether to start live capture on normal or promiscious mode (sometimes needs super user privileges to to do so),use along with -l for live catpure.

+      -l, --live-capture    Caputre and process packets live from a network interface.

+      -f, --filter          add a capture bpf filter to the live traffic processing.

+      --help                Display this help screen.

       --version             Display version information.

 Get credentials from all files in a directory (passwords and hashes will be printed to stdout):